Do you have kids who watch TV and movies, or play video games? I mean, is the sky blue?

 About Autodesk Maya

-The good news is, while 3D modeling and animation might seem like they require advanced design skillsets, learning is actually quite achievable thanks to Maya from Autodesk, which is the industry-standard software used to create those photo-realistic critters, cars, and other coolness.
+The good news is, while the task might seem like they require advanced design skillsets, learning 3D modeling is actually quite achievable thanks to Maya from Autodesk, which is the industry-standard software used to create those photo-realistic critters, cars, and other coolness.

 Maya’s unique modeling pipeline allows artists to create whatever visuals they can imagine.